bhklab/handbook/docs/General/Summary_Of_Work/index.md

     This section will need to be repeated in January of each year.

 ### Directory Creation
-In the main folders section of your Google Drive, created a directory called `SOW`.
+In the your BHKLab Google Drive, created a folder called `SOW`.
 In the sharing menu, add `bhklab-admin@googlegroups.com` as an Editor.

-Within this directory, create a directory and name it the current year (e.g. `2025`).
+Within this folder, create another folder and name it the current year (e.g. `2025`).

 ### Document Creation
-Next, open [the SOW template document]().
+Next, open [the SOW template document](https://docs.google.com/document/d/1x9kGto0gaGadxOf1Btm_EPLvz1QT6bAyDgUshFqTa9o/edit?usp=sharing).
 In the File menu, select `Make a copy`.

 * Name the copy as `Your Name-SOW-Year`. (e.g. `John-SOW-2025`).
-* Select the year directory you just created as the destination.
+* Select the year folder you just created as the destination.
+* Check the box for `Share it with the same people`
+* Click `Make a copy`

 Once created, make sure the sharing permissions include `bhklab-admin@googlegroups.com`.

 ### Add Your Page to the Main SOW Tracker
-In the [SOW Tracking Document], find your job title.
-Under this heading, paste the link to your SOW document and set the text to `Your Name-SOW-Year`
+In the [SOW for BHK document](https://docs.google.com/document/d/1auQPchq_p8Cbl7e7wTAxqLuOk-kY4dRQ9WylxFWgS6I/edit?tab=t.0), find your job title.
+Under this heading, insert a File smart chip.
+To find your SOW file, start typing your name and it should appear as one of the options.

 This is where Ben will access your SOW from weekly.